andreasfuhr/sciplot/README.md

 The `locale_setting` argument lets the user determine the *locale* to be used in a plot, thereby determining a set of parameters that defines the user's language, region and other regionally based settings and whom are used by Matplotlib to alter the appearance of a plot.
-To see all available locales, one can call the `sciplot.get_available_locals` method for a printout in the console.
+To see all available locales, one can call the `sciplot.get_available_locals` method for a console printout.

 #### Code example